Ivan Rakitić: Style of play

-A talented, intelligent, and hard-working midfielder, Rakitić is known in the media as a well-rounded playmaker, with good stamina and defensive skills, as well as excellent technique, close control, vision, passing, and an ability to read the game, which enables him to dictate play in midfield and create chances for teammates after winning back possession, despite his lack of pace.
-As such, he is capable of both breaking down opposing plays and subsequently transitioning the ball forward to start attacks; he is also capable of scoring goals himself, courtesy of his striking ability from distance, as well as his ability to find and exploit spaces with his movement off the ball and make attacking runs into the box.
-A versatile player, he is capable of playing in several midfield positions, and has been deployed as a winger on either side of the pitch, as a central midfielder, as an attacking midfielder, as a defensive midfielder, in a box-to-box role, or even as a deep-lying playmaker.
+A talented, intelligent, and hard-working midfielder, Rakitić was known in the media as a well-rounded playmaker, with good stamina and defensive skills, as well as excellent technique, close control, vision, passing, and an ability to read the game, which enabled him to dictate play in midfield and create chances for teammates after winning back possession, despite his lack of pace.
+As such, he was capable of both breaking down opposing plays and subsequently transitioning the ball forward to start attacks; he was also capable of scoring goals himself, courtesy of his striking ability from distance, as well as his ability to find and exploit spaces with his movement off the ball and make attacking runs into the box.
+A versatile player, he was able to play in several midfield positions, and was deployed as a winger on either side of the pitch, as a central midfielder, as an attacking midfielder, as a defensive midfielder, in a box-to-box role, or even as a deep-lying playmaker.
 In 2019, in an interview with BeIN Sports, manager José Mourinho described Rakitić as "one of the most underrated players in the world."
 He later added: "He is fantastic on all levels; he defends, he compensates for [Lionel] Messi, he runs and he's sensible with the ball at his feet."

+Post-playing career

+In 2022, having already retired from international football but still playing for Sevilla, Rakitić graduated from the UEFA Certificate in Football Management course, led by the UEFA Academy.
+The program features ten online modules which enhance participants' deeper understanding of the football industry.
+He is also an ambassador for the UEFA Foundation for Children.

+On 18 July 2025, less than two weeks after retiring from professional football, Rakitić announced he had agreed to become the new technical director of Hajduk Split.
+In this role, he works under the club's sporting director Goran Vučević, who, like Rakitić, is also a former midfielder of Barcelona, Hajduk and the Croatia national team.